Teen growing his hair for sick sister withdraws from Texas school when told to get haircut

 A Texas high school student growing out his hair to make a wig for his sick younger sister said he was threatened with suspension over the length of his hair.

-Newt Johnson, 16, told NBC affiliate WOIA in San Antonio that his sister was diagnosed in October 2019 with an auto immune disease affecting her kidneys.

-Maggie Johnson, 11, said that some of her long curly hair has fallen out as a result of her treatment, prompting her brother to grow out his hair in case she needed a wig, according to WOIA.
+Alan Johnson said his 11-year-old daughter Maggie was diagnosed in October with an autoimmune disease affecting her kidneys.
+As a result of her treatment, which according to her father has included chemotherapy, some of her long curly hair has fallen out, which prompted her brother, Newt Johnson, 16, to grow out his hair to make a wig for her.

-Last month, Johnson said he was told by his principal at Poth High School that he would have to cut his hair or he couldn't return to school.
+Last month, the Friday before Martin Luther King Jr. Day, Alan Johnson said his son, whose hair is now about 4 to 6 inches long, was told by his principal at Poth High School that he would have to cut his hair or he couldn't return to school.
 The Poth Independent School District's student handbook states "male students’ hair shall not extend beyond the ear opening on the sides nor beyond the top of a dress shirt collar in the back."

-Johnson told WOIA he spoke to his parents and "decided to be home-schooled to avoid adding more stress on them."
-His parents could not be reached Monday at numbers listed for them.

-His mother, Jamie Mathis-Johnson, said she met with school district officials about its policy on male students' hair length and they would not budge.
+The principal was aware Newt Johnson was growing out his hair for his sister, Alan Johnson told NBC News on Monday.

+When Newt Johnson returned to school after the holiday, administrators contacted his mother, Jamie Mathis-Johnson, who was told she needed to pick him up because his hair was not cut.
+When she arrived, she spoke with the principal and questioned whether her son was being kicked out of school, Alan Johnson said.

+"He said, 'No, he can come back when he gets his hair cut,'" the father said.
+"They made him leave, they knew he wasn't going to get his haircut."

-But the school district claims the family chose not to challenge the dress code, releasing a statement Friday saying its "integrity and board approved policies are being maligned and twisted on social media."
+But the school district claims the family chose not to challenge the dress code, saying in a statement Friday its "integrity and board approved policies are being maligned and twisted on social media."

 Left out from local media reports was the amount of money that has been raised for the Johnson family, the superintendent said in the statement, while also expressing support for the handling of the matter by Principal Todd Deaver and the enforcement of the district's "conservative dress code."